AshecOne/ashecone/README.md

 # Hi there, I'm AshecOne! 👋

 I'm a **Fullstack Engineer** at **Widya Robotics** in Yogyakarta, working on comprehensive software development for robotics solutions with a focus on both frontend and backend integration.
-Previously completed a bootcamp at Purwadhika Job Connector Fullstack Web Development and have also completed the Data Analyst course on DataCamp.
+I'm also the **Founder** of **Insinyur Software Handal**, a startup developing innovative SaaS solutions for the mining industry.

 ## 🚀 Current Role & Responsibilities

 **Fullstack Engineer @ Widya Robotics**
 - Developing and maintaining full-stack applications for robotics solutions
 - Building and implementing website architecture for robotic system interfaces